zopencommunity/meta/web/package_requests_server/README.md

 5. Add a published package location, including Pulp-hosted Python wheels or RPMs.
 6. Mark the request **Available**.
 At least one repository or artifact link is required before the API accepts this state.
+7. Permanently delete an invalid or test request after typing its exact package name.
+Its votes and status history are deleted by the same database action.

 Requester name and organization are public only when the requester opts in.
 Contact email is never included by the public API; it is returned only from the